Page Nav

 Ads Place

-In the Piyajatika Sutra of the Majjhima Nikaya, Lord Buddha imparts a profound truth that resonates across time:
+In the Piyajatika Sutra of the Majjhima Nikaya, Lord Buddha imparts a timeless truth about the human condition:

 "Sorrow, crying, sadness, unhappiness, and fatigue arise from household affairs."